threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **Apart form the Threefold Connect App Wallet, how can I check my TFT balance?**

 You can go on [Stellar.Expert](https://stellar.expert).
 With your wallet address, you will be able to see your transactions and wallet details.

 ***

+### **Is it possible to export the transaction history of a wallet to a CSV file?**

+Yes, every blockchain has an explorer function and these explorer functions allow you to see transactions and export them.
+TFT is on 2 chains at the moment: Stellar and Polkadot.

+For Stellar based TFT’s there is an explorere here: https://stellar.expert/explorer/public.
+Enter you wallet address in the top left search box, and after pressing enter you should see everything/transaction that happened with your account.

+If you are not deploying/doing things on the TF Grid (dev, test or mainnet) you will not have transfered any tokes to the TF Chain, therefore all your tokens/wallets will be on the Stellar Chain.

+***